-Rhodri Morgan funeral in Cardiff attended by hundreds - BBC News
+'People's ceremony' for Rhodri Morgan

 Musical tributes included folk songs by The Hennessys and Cor Cochion Caerdydd (Cardiff Reds Choir) singing Nkosi Sikelele, the anthem of the South African anti-apartheid movement which Mr Morgan had supported.

 The ceremony ended with a rendition of the Welsh national anthem.
-The crowd applauded as Mr Morgan's coffin left the Senedd for one last time, followed by his family.
+The crowd applauded as Mr Morgan's coffin left the Senedd, followed by his family.

 A service of committal will be held at the Wenallt chapel, Thornhill crematorium, Cardiff, on Thursday at 14:00.